 Student Affairs has the primary responsibility for making the out-of-classroom environment an integral aspect of students' education.
 This is done through the work of student affairs professionals who understand the development of college students and are committed to enriching the lives of Hamline students.
-This group of professionals anticipates and manages the daily activities of the students that constitute the following areas of responsibility in Student Affairs: the Career Development Center, Counseling & Health Services, the Dean of Students Office, Disability Resources, Residential Life, Safety and Security, Student Leadership and Activities, the Wesley Center for Spirituality, Service, and Social Justice, the Bookstore, and Dining Services.
+This group of professionals anticipates and manages the daily activities of the students that constitute the following areas of responsibility in Student Affairs: Campus Recreation, the Career Development Center, Counseling & Health Services, the Dean of Students Office, Disability Resources, the Hedgeman Center for Student Diversity Initiatives & Programs, New Student Programs, Public Safety, Residential Life, Sexualities & Gender Diversity, Student Leadership & Activities, the Wesley Center for Spirituality, Service, and Social Justice, the Bookstore, and Dining Services.